 ECE 396A-Z. Experimental Topics Courses in Electrical and Computer Engineering (1-4)

 Group design experience involving teams of students and faculty working on the solution of engineering design problems submitted by industry and government agencies.

 ECE 410/L. Electrical Machines and Energy Conversion and Lab (3/1)

 Prerequisite: ECE 240.
 Corequisite: ECE 410L.
 This course covers single and three phase power, including phasor diagrams and electromagnetic laws.
 Maxwell’s Equations as applied to energy conversion is covered, as are analysis of magnetic circuits and their losses, and single and three phase transformers, including voltage regulation end efficiency.
 Electromechanical energy conversion principles followed by …

 Prerequisite: ECE 240.
 Recommended prerequisite: ECE 410.
 Review of single phase, three phase power and calculations of power using the “per-unit” method.
 Study of single line diagrams using reactance and impedance, and three phase transformers as applied to power systems and synchronous machines.
 Discussion of series impedance, capacitance, voltage and current as related to power …

 ECE 412.
 Power Electronics (3)

-Prerequisite: ECE 240, 340.
-Recommended prerequisite: ECE 410.
+Prerequisites: ECE 240, 340.
+Recommended Prerequisite: ECE 410.
 Switching losses in power semiconductor switches are covered in detail.
 Computer simulation of power electronic converters is taught using PSPICE and Matlab.
 Study of line-frequency diode rectifiers (line-frequency ac-to-uncontrolled dc) as well as line-frequency phase-controlled rectifiers and inverters (line-frequency ac-to-controlled dc).
 Dc-to-dc switch-mode converters and switch-mode dc-to-ac …

 ECE 420.
 Digital Systems Design with Programmable Logic (3)